cyprienruffino/MiniShark/README.md

 # MiniShark
-A mini packet sniffer for rooted Android devices
+**A mini packet sniffer and network analysis tool for rooted Android devices**

+# Features
+**(Those are planned features, the application is still in heavy developpment)**

+- Packets capture
+- Packets header data visualisation
+- Packet data analysis
+- Frame reconstruction
+- Files from packet capture extraction

 # Legal notes
 ## Licence
 MiniShark is under GPL licence, and is using :
 - gradle : Apache Licence